-The key audit matter

-As described in Note 5.
-"Other expense" to the Consolidated Financial Statements, adjustments from transfer pricing taxation of ¥1,504 million covering certain transactions with F. Hoffman-La Roche Ltd.("Roche") were recognized as Other expense in the consolidated income statement of Chugai.
+The key audit matter How the matter was addressed in our audit As described in Note 5.
+"Other expense" to The primary procedures we performed to assess whether the Consolidated Financial Statements, adjustments from transfer pricing taxation of $\frac{1}{2},540$ million covering certain transactions with F. Hoffman-La Roche Ltd.("Roche") were recognized as Other expense in the consolidated income statement of Chugai.

 Chugai filed an Advance Pricing Agreement (APA) covering certain transactions with Roche to the Japanese and Swiss tax authorities.
-As a result, Chugai received a notice of agreement from both tax authorities which includes the instruction that 1the taxable income of Chugai shall be decreased by a certain amount and that of Roche shall be increased by the same amount in each fiscal year from 2016 to 2020, and 2if necessary, additional adjustments to the accounts shall be made in 2021.
+As a result, Chugai received a notice of agreement from both tax authorities which includes the instruction that 1 the taxable income of Chugai shall be decreased by a certain amount and that of Roche shall be increased by the same amount in each fiscal year from 2016 to 2020, and 2 if necessary, additional adjustments to the accounts shall be made in 2021.

-The adjustments related to transfer pricing taxation with the receipt of the notice of agreement resulted in transferring a part of the deducted amount of income taxes in accordance with the license agreement between Chugai and Roche.
-When calculating income taxes and adjustments in transfer pricing taxation in the consolidated financial statements, based on management's judgement that additional adjustment is not necessary in 2021 as described in 2above, Chugai only recognized a decrease by a certain amount from the taxable income as described in 1above.
-Whether additional adjustments are necessary are determined based on the accumulated Operating Margin ("OM") ratio until 2021, therefore appropriate recognition of covered transactions requires a high degree of expertise in taxation.
-In addition, management's forecast of sales and the OM ratio for 2021 had a significant effect on the estimation of adjustment on transfer pricing taxation.
+The adjustments related to transfer pricing taxation with the receipt of the notice of agreement resulted in the transfer of a part of the deducted amount of income taxes from Chugai to Roche in accordance with the license agreement between Chugai and Roche.
+When calculating income taxes and adjustments in transfer pricing taxation in the consolidated financial statements, based on management's judgement that additional adjustment is not necessary in 2021 as described in 2 above, Chugai only recognized a decrease by a certain amount from the taxable income as described in (1)above.
+Whether additional adjustments are necessary is determined based on the accumulated Operating Margin ("OM") ratio until 2021, therefore appropriate recognition of covered transactions requires a high degree of expertise in taxation.
+In addition, as it is practically difficult to close the accounting books based on actual amounts. management's forecast of sales and the OM ratio for 2021 had a significant effect on the estimation of adjustment on transfer pricing taxation.

 We, therefore, determined that our assessment of the appropriateness of Chugai's judgement as to whether an additional adjustment should be recognized regarding certain transactions with Roche was one of the most significant in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.
+Chugai's judgment as to whether an additional adjustment should be recognized regarding certain transactions with Roche was appropriate included the following: